Geoarchaeology: Near-Surface Geophysical Prospection

+GIS in Geoarchaeology

+GIS (Geographic Information Systems) has been widely used in archaeology since the 1980s.
+In archaeological contexts, GIS is mainly used for managing information and for spatial analysis.
+Spatial analysis is its most common application in archaeology, followed closely by heritage management.
+GIS is also commonly used to help gather and analyze archaeological data.

-Magnetic susceptibility analysis
+Magnetic Susceptibility Analysis

 The magnetic susceptibility of a material is a measure of its ability to become magnetised by an external magnetic field (Dearing, 1999).
-The magnetic susceptibility of soil reflects the presence of magnetic iron-oxide minerals such as maghemite; just because THE soil contains a lot of iron does not mean that it will have high magnetic susceptibility.
-Magnetic forms of iron can be formed by burning and microbial activity such as in top soils and some anaerobic deposits.
+The magnetic susceptibility of soil reflects the presence of magnetic iron-oxide minerals, such as maghemite.
+Just because the soil contains a lot of iron does not mean that it will have high magnetic susceptibility.
+Magnetic forms of iron can be formed by burning and microbial activity, such as in top-soils and some anaerobic deposits.
 Magnetic iron compounds can also be found in igneous and metamorphic rocks.

 The relationship between iron and burning means that magnetic susceptibility is often used for: